 In the afternoon @ 2033z, I was on 20m and came across a station calling CQ.
 VK3JA was booming in from Australia and I was pointed in the opposite direction toward Europe.
 I waited for him to call CQ one more time to make sure I copied it correctly and it printed perfectly.
 I sent my call once and he immediately came back to me with his exchange.
 I listed to make sure there wasn’t anyone else who found him before I spotted him.
 I listed for 1 minute and then the crowd descended upon him.

 Same thing happened 30 mins later when I came upon TA7I in Turkey calling CQ and no one coming back to him.
 I put my call out and again, he came right back to me for a quick exchange.
 No one else was waiting so I spotted him and waited a minute before he had a pileup to work.

 I worked V55V in Namibia on 4 bands – 10m, 15m, 20m & 40m.
 Great operating from south western Africa!
 I worked a total of 634 Qs, 487 unique stations across 68 DXCCs.
 Besides V55V, I worked 8 other stations on 4 bands

-Here’s a map of the contacts made using ADIF2MAP (click to enlarge):
+Here’s a map of the contacts made over the weekend created via ADIF2Map.